SID41214/Computer-Vision-And-Image-Processing/README.md

 ├── requirements.txt            # List of dependencies
 └── README.md                   # Project README file
 ```
+Or follow the Google Collab Notebook Structure for reference

 ## Contributing
 Contributions are welcome!
 To contribute: